michaelrafailyk/stickymate/README.md

     - Work: `sticky element with overflow: hidden` \> `animated element`.
 - Matrix and rotation.
 Don't try to rotate the element with the `transform: matrix()` because script doesn't calculate `sin` and `cos` for correct transformation.
 To rotate, use `transform: rotate()`.
 - Scrolling in Edge (EdgeHTML only).
 Periodic bugs in positioning animated elements inside parent with `overflow: hidden` when scrolling in the opposite direction.
+- Setting animations to subelements of SVG line path or line.
+The first issue is that IntersectionObserver can't detect SVG in some cases so you need to turn it off by replacing value `true` to `false` on line `537` in the stickymate.js.
+The second issue is getting correct vertical position of subelements inside SVG that is complicated because SVG has its own inner html structure.
+The workaround is to use `data-sync-with="id: ..."` attribute and sync animated subelements with some other element like its parrent/wrapper.

 ## Author and license